Nasa28/Data-Wrangling/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
-On your terminal, run
+To get a local copy of this project up and running, on your terminal, run

 ```
 git clone git@github.com:Nasa28/Data-Wrangling.git